 The idea to tackle the Tour Du Mont Blanc (TMB) as a family wasn’t new.
 We had been talking about it for years – long before I began traveling for a living.
 But just when it looked like it might become a reality, an unexpected heart attack (dad), wedding (brother), and career change (me), had derailed our plans.
 Now almost five years later, what started as a two generation family trip, had become three generations with the addition of my 10 month old nephew.
 If I’m being completely honest, when my nephew was born, I figured that was the final nail in the TMB coffin.
 We would probably never take another family vacation – at least not one that didn’t involve some sort of all inclusive Disney resort somewhere (not that there’s anything wrong with that!).

 But where there’s a will there’s a way, and in July our little motley crew converged in Chamonix to begin the ten day trek around the famed Mount Blanc.
-There were ups and downs—mostly a lot of up—and it was hands down one of the most memorable trips of my life.
+There were ups and downs—mostly a lot of up—and it was hands down one of the most memorable trips of my life, stories I could tell forever.
 This is one of maybe a handful of photos of me from the trip.
 The rest are pictures of my family, taken in terrible mid-day light, smiling for the camera on the trail, at the diner table, at the top of yet another pass, and of the thousands of photos I took this year, they are my favorite.

 8. Van Life Views

 I didn’t wake up like this.
-I didn’t even wake up to this view.
+I didn’t even wake up to this view — but that’s not a fun way to start a story right?
 Because this view is just off a busy highway with semi-trucks whizzing by so close that the entire van shook with the force of a low-grade earthquake each time one passed.
 But there’s something about the back of the van when the doors are open – like a blank canvas begging to be filled with something beautiful.
 So on this particular morning we slept in a gas station parking lot along with a handful of other transients, then we woke up before the sun, drove out to this spot, and captured a scene that only makes sense in our imaginations.